Lambda-3/WikipediaAPI/README.md

     WikipediaAPI dump = new WikipediaFromDump(config);
     WikipediaArticle article = dump.fetchArticle("Passau");

-Or you could query the live wikipedia API (but be aware of rate limiting)
+Or you could query the live Wikipedia API (but be aware of rate limiting)

     Config config = ConfigFactory.load() // load your config
     WikipediaAPI live = new WikipediaFromAPI(config);